serokell/serokell-util/serokell-style.md

     else someOtherCode
 ```

-You can also write _if-then-else_ in imperative style inside do blocks
+You _may_ also write `if-then-else` in imperative style inside do blocks.

 ```haskell
 foo = do